tarsmachine/tarsmachine.github.io/index.md

 **Master Plan**

-1. Build a knowledge-focused search engine
+1. Build a personal-knowledge-focused search engine
 2. Use it to build a network-driven knowledge network
 3. Use the unique data to train the customizable personal AI